CMSIS-Driver Validation

 Note

-IMPORTANT: Ground must be connected between SPI Server and Device (Driver) Under Test so that SPI signals have same ground potential.
+IMPORTANT: Connect ground between the SPI Server and the Device (Driver) Under Test to ensure a common reference potential.

 Note